trexitycode/wirestate-vscode/README.md

 This extension provides syntax highlighting for the WireState markup language, as well as allowing you to easily open the associated callback file from the wirestate file itself.
-Additionally, the callbacks/index.js thta maintains the various require statements for each callback is now automatically maintained.
+Additionally, the `callbacks/index.js` that maintains the various `require` statements for each callback is now automatically maintained.

 ## Quick Start

 Git clone the project into a folder of your choosing.
 In this example, we are cloning it into your home folder under the `wirestate-vscode/` directory.